AarshiMukherjee/Flag-Identification-Project/README.md

 ### Dataset E (Unseen Test Set)

-Contains synthetic images generated and not observed during training and is used exclusively for evaluating model generalization.
+Contains synthetic images of flags having similar (not exact) shape as our original flag  generated and not observed during training and is used exclusively for evaluating model generalization.

 ---